We invite you to join our mailing list to stay current with all the news on Civita the Film.

 The camera follows a Mediterranean sun as it extends and attenuates light across the decumanus maximus (Roman Road), piazza, church and bell tower, arched doorways, single surviving walls of houses set on a sheer precipice, grape and olive harvests, colossal reinforcement projects constructed to stabilize cliffs that crumble like ricotta cheese, swarms of invading tourists and encounters with the remaining long-term inhabitants who give witness to past and present, attempting to keep hold of the thread of hill town life that has worn so thin.

-Civita’s year-round residents are now fewer than 10, though as many as 450,000 international tourists scrambled over the ruins last year.
+Civita’s year-round residents are now fewer than 10, though over a million international tourists scrambled over the ruins last year.
 The enchanted city in the sky is becoming a postcard city—a commodity for consumption.
 The ancient social fabric and daily seasonal life are unraveling.
 Memories and culture are vanishing.
 The songs and stories of Vittoria Medori, Civita’s 99-year-old matriarch, and the special winemaking skills of Antonio Bastoni will exist no longer.

 Yet the citta che muore resists death.
 CIVITA, the film, will deftly turn this hill town’s story into an allegory that urges us to consider: Can this ancient culture be authentically preserved?